awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 For more information about using AWS Config from the AWS Command Line Interface, see [Turning on AWS Config](https://docs.aws.amazon.com/config/latest/developerguide/gs-cli-subscribe.html) in the *AWS Config Developer Guide*\.

 You can also use an AWS CloudFormation template to automate this process\.
-For more information, see the [AWS CloudFormation StackSets Sample Template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-sampletemplates.html) in the *AWS CloudFormation User Guide*\.
+For more information, see the [AWS CloudFormation StackSets sample template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-sampletemplates.html) in the *AWS CloudFormation User Guide*\.

 ## 2\.6 – Ensure S3 bucket access logging is enabled on the CloudTrail S3 bucket<a name="securityhub-cis-controls-2.6"></a>